EesunMoon/Advanced_Spoken_Language_Processing/README.md

 - **Normalization**:
   - Speaker-wise z-score normalization applied before classification.
       - Unlike the feature analysis using Praat, openSMILE features provided statistical values directly.
 Thus, instead of aggregating and filtering raw pitch arrays, mean and standard deviation were computed based on available statistical values for each speaker.
+      - 1. calculate an overall mean feature (𝜇𝑋) and feature std (𝜎𝑋) of speaker X.
+        2. Normalize feautres – for each value 𝒙, calculate the normalized 𝒙 as (𝒙 - 𝜇𝑋) / 𝜎𝑋.

 ## Classification Experiments